S0AndS0/Perinoid_Pipes/ReadMe.md

  prior to exiting from scripted logics or loops; basic cleanup to prevent processes from *talking* to *nobody* when there's no listener attached to named pipe.

+Was that to easy?
+Then consider checking out the advanced usage scenarios linked within the [ReadMe.md](Documentation/ReadMe.md) file for specific threat models that the authors of this project have already documented.
+Or consider writing your own and submitting a `pull-request`/`request-pull` command with `git` to get your additions merged into this project for others to use.